zephyrproject-rtos/zephyr/doc/application/application.rst

    Both the :code:`CONF_FILE` and :code:`BOARD` parameters can be specified when building the application.

 Build Directory Contents
 ========================

-When using the Ninja backend instead of the Make backend, a build directory looks like this:
+When using the Ninja generator a build directory looks like this:

 .. code-block:: none

-   ~/app/build
+   <home>/app/build
    ├── build.ninja
    ├── CMakeCache.txt
    ├── CMakeFiles